 Veterans Service Officers

 Veterans Services Officers (VSOs) are VA accredited benefits advisors.
-“Accredited” means that persons can legally represent veterans and surviving spouses before the Department of Veterans Affairs.
+“Accredited” means that person can legally represent veterans and surviving spouses before the Department of Veterans Affairs.
 In other words, accreditation by the VA allows VSOs to make VA claims for applicants on their behalf.

 Veterans advocates assist when a VA claim has been denied.
 For instance, if a veteran or surviving spouse is denied benefits, veterans advocates can assist in both assessing why a claim was denied and contesting the denial.
 Unfortunately, the appeal process is not only long, but also complex.
-With the assistance of a veterans advocate, one can be certain that no essential part of the process is skipped.
+With the assistance of a veterans’ advocate, one can be certain that no essential part of the process is skipped.

-The cost of assistance from a veterans advocate varies widely.
+The cost of assistance from a veterans’ advocate varies widely.
 Some agencies do not charge a fee, but will take between 20% and 33% of awarded retroactive benefits, sometimes called “back pay”.
-As an example, say a veteran files an Aid & Attendance pension claim on August 7, 2017 and is granted the pension on February 12, 2018.
+As an example, say a veteran files an Aid & Attendance pension claim on August 7, 2020 and is granted the pension on February 12, 2021.
 Upon award of the pension, the VA will pay the veteran pension payments for the six months between filing the claim and award of the pension.
 In situations where Veterans Advocates earn a percentage of retroactive benefits, if a veteran or surviving spouse is not awarded benefits, the benefits planner does not make any money.
 Other veterans’ advocates charge by the hour or simply charge a flat rate for their services.

 Veterans Pension Planners